 VOLT Short Volume

-Tema Electrification ETF (VOLT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $452.1M, listed on NASDAQ, carrying a beta of 1.23 to the broader market.
-Under normal circumstances, the fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, common and preferred stocks of publicly listed companies that are directly or indirectly economically tied to global electrification. public since 2024-12-05.
+Tema Electrification ETF (VOLT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $450.6M, listed on NASDAQ, employing roughly 2,012 people, carrying a beta of 1.06 to the broader market.
+VOLT is an actively managed portfolio comprising 15 to 100 stocks economically tied to global electrification.
+Led by Sébastien Clerc, public since 2024-12-05.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.